-Korea is the land of beautiful cities, high tech experiences, and ancient history.
+Korea is the land of beautiful cities, high-tech experiences, and ancient history.
 Korea offers is a travel option for LGBT people looking to explore somewhere different from our usual Key West and Barcelona retreats.
 Seoul is clean, well organized and has an extremely efficient public transportation system.
 If you’re looking to explore Korean culture, you can visit one of the many ancient temples and museums dedicated to the history of the Korean peninsula.
-If modern delights are more your thing, check out Hongdae for art galleries, cafes, and a thriving club culture.
+If modern delights are more your thing, check out Hongdae for art galleries, cafes, and thriving club culture.

 Fly into Inchon International Airport

 Transfer from Incheon International Airport to Seoul by the airport railroad known as AREX Non-stop.
 Make sure you buy the correct ticket, there are two trains, the correct ticket is for non-stop AREX.
 Plan to be on the train for about 20-30 minutes before arriving in the city center.
 You can exchange your money at the airport if you are worried about it, but you’re likely to get a better rate if you change your money in Seoul.
 You can easily find a currency conversion place in Myeong Dong.